realAhmedAnwer/sello/README.md

 Cart Management: Add products to cart, update item quantities, remove specific items, and clear the cart.

-Wishlist Support: Save products to a personal wishlist for later review.
+Wishlist Support: Save products to a personal wishlist, remove them later, or move them into the cart.

 Checkout Flow: Place orders through a dedicated checkout page with support for cash and card payment flows.